JetBrains-Research/kinference/README.md

 ```

 ## Third-party math libraries adapters
-KInference works with custom array formats, and some of them are available just out-of-the-box.
+KInference works with custom array formats, and some of them are available out-of-the-box.
 Basically, adapters enable working with familiar array formats and libraries.
 You can use several third-party Kotlin math libraries with KInference via our data adapters.
 In addition to the library adapters listed below, you can implement your own adapters using KInference adapters API.

 ### KMath adapter
-Array adapter for [kmath](https://github.com/SciProgCentre/kmath) library that works with JVM KInference backends.
+Array adapter for the [kmath](https://github.com/SciProgCentre/kmath) library that works with JVM KInference backends.

 Dependency coordinates:
 ```kotlin